Universal Primary Education: Location (climate)

-Location contributes to childrens' lack of access to primary education.
+Location contributes to children's lack of access to primary education.
 In certain areas of the world, it is more difficult for children to get to school.
 For example, in high-altitude areas of India, poor weather conditions for more than 7 months of the year make school attendance erratic and force children to remain at home.

 In these remote areas, lack of funds contributes to low attendance rates by creating undesirable and unsafe learning environments.
 In 1996, the General Accounting Office (GAO) reported that poor weather conditions existed in many rural areas; one out of every two rural schools had at least one inadequate structural or mechanical feature.
 In these situations where regular school attendance is rare, a low population contributes to the problem.
 In other locations, large numbers are often the cause of low attendance rates.

 Due to population growth, many urban schools have expanded their boundaries making school transportation more complicated.
 "For over 50 years, the U.S. has been shifting away from small neighborhood schools to larger schools in lower density areas.
 Rates of children walking and biking to school have become low significantly over this period".
 There is evidence to prove that the distance to and from school contributes to a child's attendance or lack of attendance.
 In a study done while investigating the relationship between location (distance) and school attendance in Mali, about half of the villages reported that the school was too far away for students to enroll.

 There is still a supposition as to whether primary schools are more accessible in rural areas or urban areas because situations differ depending on geographic location.
 In a study examining the correlation between location and school attendance in Argentina and Panama, researchers found that urban residence was positively correlated with school attendance, but another study in a Louisiana school district found that schools with the lowest attendance rates were in metropolitan areas.